“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 One of the disadvantages of the RNAi is off-target gene silencing.

 The conditional knockout method is used to inactivate the gene in a specific tissue at a specific time for a specific function.
 In addition to this, it is done in the adult animal instead of during the embryonic stage through the process of homologous recombination.

-Cancer like lethal conditions can be studied by the conditional gene knockout method using mammalian model organism.
+Cancer-like lethal conditions can be studied by the conditional gene knockout method using mammalian model organisms.

-The Cre-LoxP method is adopted for studying the conditional knockout in which the site-specific recombinase “Cre” recombinase the short target sequences called LoxP.
+The Cre-LoxP method is adopted for studying the conditional knockout in which the site-specific recombinase “Cre” recombinases the short target sequences called LoxP.